cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   encrypted.

-- The key entry dialogs for the classical methods now contain a button so you can from here directly change the alphabet (text option) if it does make sense.
+- The key entry dialogs for the classical methods now contain a button so you can directly change the alphabet (text option) from here (if it does make sense).
+  This connection is also offered in the analysis mask for calculating n-grams (previously there was used a fixed alphabet).

 - The Hill encryption scheme has been enhanced with some variants:
   - Customizable are now the matrix multiplication (from left or right)